aguegea/aguegea/readme.md

 <br />

 My name is **Agustin** and I am a software developer, excited about the possibility of making the world more free and fair from a computer.

-I’m not currently looking for work, but I’m always open to hearing about new projects to contribute ;)

 <br />